White House warns Russia over troops in Venezuela, threatens sanctions

 Russia has said it sent “specialists” to Venezuela under a military cooperation deal but insisted they posed no threat to regional stability, brushing aside Trump’s threat.

-The personnel appear to be trying to help Maduro’s officials with a Russian-made ground-to-air missile defense system believed to have been damaged during power blackouts, Abrams told reporters at a briefing.
+Abrams said it was unclear whether Russia would continue to beef up its presence in Venezuela, noting that the newly arrived personnel appear to be trying to help Maduro’s officials with a Russian-made ground-to-air missile defense system believed to have been damaged during recent massive power blackouts.

+“One of the things they are doing seems to be - and we’ve thought this from the very beginning - is helping the regime with the S-300 ground-air missile system, which apparently got all screwed up by the blackout,” Abrams said.

 Abrams confirmed that U.S. officials have been having “conversations” with oil trading houses and governments around the world to convince them to further cut their dealings with OPEC member Venezuela.
 Oil provides 90 percent of export revenue for Venezuela.

 Earlier this year, the Trump administration slapped sanctions on state-owned oil company Petroleos de Venezuela , known as PDVSA, to try to cut off revenues to Maduro.
-Trump has said tougher sanctions are still to come.

 Years of economic mismanagement have left Venezuela’s economy in shambles, causing hyperinflation.
-Severe shortages of food and medicine are common, and power blackouts have exacerbated the crisis.
+Severe shortages of food and medicine are common.

 The United Nations estimates that about a quarter of Venezuelans need humanitarian aid, according to internal UN estimates seen by Reuters.